 Location: 365 Route 9W, Ulster Park, NY

 What they do: “We give families more things to do in the region.
 We’ve owned Wood n’ Wheel for 43 years.
-We started in 1974, and the it was an immediate hit as a roller rink.
-We added laser tag in the mid-90s, and then bumper cars, and an arcade in the 200s.
-We added paintball in 2008, and in 2011, we added an outdoor rock wall and bungee trampolines.
+We started in 1974 and it was an immediate hit as a roller rink.
+We added laser tag in the mid-90s, and then bumper cars, and an arcade in the 2000s.
+We added paintball in 2008, and in 2011 we added an outdoor rock wall and bungee trampolines.

 How they ended up in Esopus: “My dad actually started it.
 He had worked in construction, and he was looking to start his own business.
 It was a big, modern undertaking for back then, and he risked it all really, he had financed everything under the sun to do this.
 It was daunting for him, I know that.
 The challenges of getting the approvals and raising the funds was a huge undertaking.
 But it was an immediate hit, and the crowds were huge.”

 How they’ve integrated with the community: “My parents actually live nearby, their property adjoins this property.
 It’s been a challenging business environment.
 When IBM left in the mid-90s, people with disposable money kind of dwindled, so we’ve gone out of our way to support local folks.
 We’re trying to bring in people from Dutchess, parts of Orange county, Greene county.